jlagneau/42init/README.md

 Don't hesitate to fork to suit your needs

 You can replace everything in skel.
-You can use `__PROJECT_NAME__` placeholder in your skel file to replace by your project name.
+You can use `__PROJECT_NAME__` placeholder in your skel files for your real project name.